zonemaster/zonemaster/docs/specifications/Connectivity-TP/connectivity02.md

-## CONNECTIVITY02: The child domain must accessible over TCPP on port 53
+## CONNECTIVITY02: The domain must answer DNS queries over TCP on port 53

 ### Test case identifier

-**CONNECTIVITY02:**  The child domain must accessible over TCPP on port 53
+**CONNECTIVITY02:**  The domain must answer DNS queries over TCP on port 53

 ### Objective

-The child domain must also answer DNS queries on TCP
+DNS queries are sent using TCPP on port 53, as described in section 4.2.2 of [RFC 1035](http://tools.ietf.org/html/rfc1035).

+The objective for this test is that all the authoritative name servers for the domain are accessible over TCP on port 53

 ### Inputs

-1. The FQDN of the child domain's authoritative name servers
+1. The domain name to be tested

 ### Ordered description of steps to be taken to execute the test case

+1. Find the list of all the name servers used by the domain.
+This list MUST contain all name servers from the parent delegation for the domain, and all name servers in the apex of the domain's zone itself
+2. Find the IP addresses corresponding to the name servers in step1.
+In order to do that:
+2.1 Collect all glue records from the parent for the domain 2.2 Collect  all IP addresses of the name servers, authoritative for the domain from the domain's zone 2.3 Collect all the IP addresses used by out-of-bailwick name servers
-1. A SOA query is sent over TCP to all authoritative name servers of the child domain
+3. A SOA query is sent over TCP to distinct IP address of each name server found in step2
-2. If the FQDN has a single address, then the test fails if a query destined to that addresses does not provide an answer within a particular time period (Should we set a threshhold time for TCP?)
-3. If the FQDN has multiple addresses, then the test  fails if none of those addresses provide an answer within the specified threshhold time
+4. If all queries in step 3 receive a NOERROR response (bogus response are not checked here) then the test case succeed.

 ### Outcome(s)

-If there is a response from all the listed name servers within the threshhold period, then the test succeeds
+If there is any name server that fails to answer queries over port 53 using TCP, this test case fails

 ### Special procedural requirements

+None

 ### Intercase dependencies

 None